 Simply owning your business listing is a start, but does not guarantee your business is going to be in the coveted "3-Pack" (only three GMB listings appear in search results).
 Unlike traditional SEO, Google provides only general guidelines for Google Maps optimization best practice.

-You must optimize your business listing to stand a chance.
+You must verify and optimize your business listing to stand a chance.
 But how?

 Having control over those little red balloons is a powerful place to be.
 We have been building successful business listings on Google Maps for over a decade.
 We know how to create, claim and publish your listing; but we also know how to optimize your listing to ensure you stay ahead of competitors.
 First, you have to learn a bit more about the listing itself.